FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

     storageServersPerPod: 2
 ```

-A change to the `storageServersPerPod` will replace all of the storage pods.
+A change to the `storageServersPerPod` will replace all the storage pods.
 For more information about this feature read the [multiple storage servers per pod](/docs/design/implemented/multiple_storage_per_disk.md) design doc.

 ## Customizing the Volumes